aastha-0711/PyCaret-Anatomy-of-Regression/README.md

-Anatomy of Regression with PyCaret
+Anatomy of Regression with PyCaret:

 This repository contains a hands-on project that explores regression techniques using PyCaret, a powerful Python library for machine learning automation.
 The project walks through the steps of setting up a regression environment, comparing multiple regression models, fine-tuning their hyperparameters, creating ensemble models, and interpreting the results.

 Key tasks include: